What is Cat6a?

 Why install Cat6a?

-At the time of writing (2011), 10GBase-T interfaces are still very new, expensive and power hungry.
-Most users are still choosing either Cat5e or Cat6 systems, on the basis that these systems are perfectly capable of running Ethernet up to 1000Base-T, which should prove more than adequate for the foreseeable future.
+Most users are still choosing Cat5e or Cat6, on the basis that these systems are perfectly capable of running Ethernet up to 1000Base-T, which should prove more than adequate for most current applications.

 Who makes Cat6a?